Effective Marketing Strategies for Law Firms with Seth Price

 Effective marketing strategies are the backbone of business growth.
 However, marketing for law firms often gets overlooked by most law firm owners.
 But before you start hiring people or buying services products, ask yourself: do you understand how it works and how it can help you?

-If you want to know more about marketing for law firms, then this episode is for you!
+If you want to know more about marketing for law firms, then this episode with Seth Price is for you!

 - Understand how the type of practice, budget, and time frame affect marketing strategies for law firms.